-If you’ve been hurt at work, you need to talk with an attorney who works with workers’ comp issues.
+If you’ve been hurt at work, you need to talk with an attorney who works with workers’ compensation issues.
 Workers’ compensation refers to the area of law that deals with work-related illnesses and injuries.

 Common Workplace Injuries